 Access to timely and comprehensive information is crucial if the wider public in Kenya are to meaningfully participate in government decision making.
 The constitution of Kenya and the 2012 Public Finance Management Act require each of Kenya’s 47 counties to publish budget information during the formulation, approval, implementation, and audit stages of the budget cycle.
 This information allows the public to shape county budget priorities, discuss trade-offs with their representatives in the county assemblies, and track whether the budget is delivering on what was agreed during consultations between the public, executive, and assembly.

 But is the requisite county budget information being published in a timely manner?
 Since January 2015, IBP Kenya has been monitoring the websites of Kenya’s 47 counties to check the availability of key county budget documents.
 During the budget formulation stage we monitor the availability of five documents: Citizens Budgets, Annual Development Plans, County Fiscal Strategy Papers, Quarterly Implementation Reports, and Budget Estimates (Proposed Budgets).
-Results are published in June of each year.
+Results are published in the third quarter of each year.
 During the implementation stage of the budget we monitor the availability of three documents: Approved Estimates (Enacted Budgets), County Budget Review and Outlook Papers; and the First Quarter Budget Implementation Reports.
-Results are published in January of each year.
+Results are published in the first quarter of each year.

 March 2017 – Kenya County Budget Implementation Document Availability Report